Mole Removal Brisbane Northside

 Benefits of Having Your Moles Removed at Ubuntu Medical

-Dr Bryan can also surgically remove bothersome skin tags, seborrhoeic keratoses or ‘age spots’, and moles, if these are causing discomfort or irritation.
+At Ubuntu Medical we have specialist GPs who can surgically remove bothersome skin tags, seborrhoeic keratoses or ‘age spots’, and moles, if these are causing discomfort or irritation.

-For removal of skin lesions purely for cosmetic reasons, especially on the face, Dr Bryan can offer assessment of the lesion and referral to the plastic surgeon of your choice.
+For removal of skin lesions purely for cosmetic reasons, especially on the face, we can offer assessment of the lesion and referral to the plastic surgeon of your choice.

 Post treatment, it is recommended that you cover the treated area from sunlight with either sunscreen or a bandage.
 Make sure that when you go outside that you are adequately protected from the sun.
 We also recommend keeping the treated area clean in order to ensure that it does not become infected.